qingqingqingli/CPP/wiki/module06.md

 ```

 ### 2nd C++ cast: dynamic_cast

+- Safely converts pointers and references to classes up, down, and sideways along the inheritance hierarchy.

 - ```dynamic cast``` means that the cast is **checked dynamically (when the program is executing / at run time)**.
 So the dynamic cast may fail at run time, so you have to handle the potential failures within your code.

 - All other casts are made during compilation and it's done in a static way.

 - **You can only apply this operator to pointers and references to ```polymorphic class types```**, which are class types that contain at least one virtual function.
-The reason is that only pointers to polymorphic class types contain the information that the dynamic_cast<>() operator needs to check the validity of the conversion.
+The reason is that only pointers to polymorphic class types contain the information that the ```dynamic_cast<>()``` operator needs to check the validity of the conversion.

 - When you use plugins, your code will be grouped under a class.
 You can make sure that you are dealing with the right type, otherwise you output an error message.